 While the peer-to-peer sector has been regulated by city watchdog the Financial Conduct Authority (FCA) since April 2014, there are some points every investor should know:

 - Your money is not protected: The Financial Services Compensation Scheme (FSCS), which would protect the first £75,000 of your cash were it held in traditional bank or building society, does not apply to peer-to-peer.
 Instead, most (but not all) providers carry ‘provision funds’ which are designed to pay out if the company was to go bust.
-The FCA says that all peer-to-peer providers must hold a capital buffer of at least £20,000 (rising to £50,000 from April 2017).
+Since April 2017, the FCA says that all peer-to-peer providers must hold a capital buffer of at least £50,000.

 - The rate you see may not be the rate you get: Eye-catching interest rates advertised by peer-to-peer lenders may not factor in annual fees and bad debts, so always check with the provider.
 And, unlike regular savings accounts which are automatically taxed at the basic rate of 20%, returns from peer-to-peer will be paid gross of tax.
 It will therefore be your responsibility to declare the income in your annual tax return.